American Soul: Development

 On April 10, 2018, it was announced that BET had given a series order to the production for a first season consisting of ten episodes.
 Executive producers are set to include Jesse Collins, Jonathan Prince and Devon Greggory.
 Tony Cornelius will co-executive produce alongside Andy Horne.
 Greggory will write the pilot episode and Jesse Collins Entertainment will produce.
 On September 4, 2018, it was confirmed that Greggory and Prince had created the series and that Prince would also co-write the pilot episode.
 On November 25, 2018, it was announced that the series would premiere on February 5, 2019.
-On April 2, 2019, it was announced that the series was renewed for a second season which will premiere on May 27, 2020.
+On April 2, 2019, it was announced that the series was renewed for a second season, which premiered on May 27, 2020.

 Casting

 In September 2018, it was announced that Sinqua Walls, Jason Dirden, Iantha Richardson, Christopher Jefferson, Katlyn Nichol, Jelani Winston, and Kelly Price had been cast in series regular roles and that Kelly Rowland would appear in a recurring capacity.
 On October 12, 2018, it was reported that Shannon Kane and Perri Camper had been cast in recurring roles.
 On December 21, 2018, it was announced that Michelle Williams, Bobby Brown, Gabrielle Dennis, McKinley Freeman, and K. Michelle would make guest appearances.